vindo-app/vindo/faq.md

 Q: How much does this cost?
 A: It's free.
 It says that on the homepage!

+Q: Yeah, but can it run Crysis?
+A: Yes. <!-- insert screenshot here -->

 Q: What if the game/program I wanna use doesn't work?
 A: Shoot off an email to vindo.dev@icloud.com.
 We'll getcha sorted...